xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

     }'
 ```

-we could also use the snippet id instead like shown below
+we could use a snippet id instead of a document id as shown in the example below,
+through this is semantically _not_ the same.

 ```bash
 curl -X POST "$URL/semantic_search" \